binaryphile/binaryphile.github.io/_posts/2020-01-12-determining-the-location-of-your-script-in-bash.md

 categories: bash
 ---

+Updated 2021-04-06: when using the relative pathname to invoke a script, I noticed the most general format wasn't working properly!
+I've updated the `echo $BASH_SOURCE` in that form to `echo .` instead.

 Hey there!
 Long time no blog.
 It's been about a year and a half since I concluded the series on [approaching bash like a developer].
 It's good to be back!